MoiColl/shiny_cluster/README.md

   2.1. the username "moicoll" to your user name in lines 4, 5 and 6 2.2. change the conda environment name which has all the necessary r packages installed.
 These are `r`, `r-tidyverse`, `r-shiny`, `r-shinyWidgets`, `r-tidyverse`, `r-leaflet`, `r-viridis`, `r-dt`, `r-ggiraph`.
 It is possible that the list is not completed, but R should complain about laking a library.

-  2.3. change the port "4444" by another 4 digit number
+  2.3. change the port "4444" by another 4-digit number

 3. Download the `shiny_app.sh` file from this repo

-4. Modify the variables at the begginging of the `shiny_app.sh` 4.1. the `u` variable for you GenomeDK user
+4. Modify the variables at the beginnging of the `shiny_app.sh` 4.1. the `u` variable for you GenomeDK user
-  4.2. the `c` and `l` variables for two 4 digit ports. `c` must be the same as the one used in step 2.3.
+  4.2. the `c` and `l` variables for two 4-digit ports. `c` must be the same as the one used in step 2.3.
   4.3. the `s` path for the name of the job you used in step 1.